babyman/tw2md/README.md

 java -jar tw2md.jar ~/Documents/tiddlywiki/myWiki ~/Documents/Obsidian/tiddlyWiki
 ```

+**TIP:** Output to an empty directory and check the generated documents, repeat till you're happy with the output then copy the files into your actual Obsidian Vault.

 ### Rendering Tags

 There are a bunch of options that apply to tag conversion because TiddlyWiki has a much more forgiving tagging system.